tsfosnz/scala-connect/doc/Required.md

 # Product Backlog

-It's a small social network, to communicate by post/comment/vote, chat etc

-## Member
+## Home

-- CRUD profile
-- CRUD post
+- A list of post in different category

-- CRUD comment
+## Topic

-- CRUD vote
+-

 ## Post

-- Post should have content/title
-- Post should have author
-- Post should have created date
-- Post should have updated date
+- A content of Post and its Comment/pagination by post id

+## Page

-- Post should be displayed at home page
+- A single page

+## Menu

+- Item, could be, page/category/post/
+- Not nested
+- Top menu
-- Post should be in different tag
+- Post / Topic

-## Tag
+## Widget

+- Appeared in side bar
-- Tag should be horizontal
+- Could be advitisment
-- One tag should have many posts
+- Or anything else..

-##
+## User

+- Add post in allowed topic..
+-